josuemoran/independent-study-blog/entries/entry01-plan.md

 # Entry 1: Intro / Plan

-After parousing the topics for indpendednt study, I concluded on **Databases**.
-Althoug I've already landed on this topic a while ago when making my **[Doggo](https://github.com/josuemoran/doggo)** ruby app; this was a school project to create an interactive game within the console of ruby using classes.
-While making this app I had thought how cool it would be to create an application where animal shelters can make accounts for thier rescue animals and people in the area can set up play-dates with the pet to potentially adoopt.
-I called this idea Match.com for dogs, because I wanted to focus on dogs mainly.
+After pursuing the topics for independent study, I concluded on **Databases**.
+Although I've already landed on this topic a while ago when making my **[Doggo](https://github.com/josuemoran/doggo)** ruby app; this was a school project to create an interactive game within the console of ruby using classes.
+While making this app I had thought how cool it would be to create an application where animal shelters can make accounts for their rescue animals and people in the area can set up play-dates with the pet to potentially adopt.
+I called this idea Match.com for dogs because I wanted to focus on dogs mainly.

 ## Puppr